- About BEE

 Ecological Engineering depends on a broader mix of disciplines than other branches of engineering.
-In addition to the traditional engineering training in mathematics, physics, chemistry, biochemistry and engineering analysis and design, students in this program will receive training in biology, ecology, geosciences, hydrology, and systems analysis methods.
-Another important distinction between Ecological Engineering and other engineering disciplines is its strong links to ecology geosciences, hydrology, and water quality.
+In addition to the traditional engineering training in mathematics, physics, chemistry, and engineering analysis and design, students in this program will receive training in biology, ecology, geosciences, hydrology, and systems analysis methods.
+Another important distinction between Ecological Engineering and other engineering disciplines is its strong links to ecology, geosciences, hydrology, and water quality.
 Students also acquire a general understanding of legal, political, economic, and sociological disciplines.
 Students that graduate from this program will be firmly grounded in the hard sciences, engineering fundamentals and systems analysis and aware of and sensitive to how other disciplines drive and respond to Ecological Engineering in practice.

 For more detailed information see:

 - Advising Guide (pdf) for the Ecological Engineering Undergraduate Program

 - Bubble Chart (pdf) showing Course Pathway for first and second year Ecological Engineering Students

 More information on how to enroll is available here.

 Who can I talk to for more information?